Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 Age over 10 years

-The line originating from the center of the armpit
+A line starting from the center of the armpit

 Right: 7-8 rib Left: 9 rib